hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 ---

-Subtraction works the same way!
+Subtraction works the same way as addition!

 ```js
 // JavaScript